0xPolygon/heimdall-v2/x/bor/README.md

 }
 ```

+The msg is generally constructed and broadcasted by the validator's bridge process periodically, but the CLI can also be leveraged to do the same manually (see [below](#how-does-it-work)).
 Upon broadcasting the message, it is initially checked by `ProposeSpan` handler for basic sanity (verify whether the proposed span is in continuity, appropriate span duration, correct chain ID, etc.).
 Since this is a side-transaction, the validators then vote on the data present in `MsgProposeSpanRequest` on the basis of its correctness.
 All these checks are done in `SideHandleMsgSpan` (verifying `seed`, span continuity, etc) and if correct, the validator would vote `YES`.
 Finally, if there are 2/3+ `YES` votes, the `PostHandleMsgSpan` persists the proposed span in the state via the keeper :

 ```